-"Hawaii of Korea"?
-Does Jeju Live Up to its Title?
+“Hawaii of Korea”?
+Does Jeju Island live up to its nickname?

 I’ve noticed that Koreans like to make comparisons between their landmarks and other parts of the world.